Lugo372/Lugo372/README.md

-- Thank you for stopping by, here some projects and virtual adventures that I am currently interested in.
+- Thank you for stopping by, here are some projects and virtual adventures that I am currently interested in.
 - Take a look and tell me what you think about it!
 - Any advice is welcome!